BeedPro/Quran-Audio-Downloader/README.md

 # Quranic Audio Downloader

 Quranic Audio Downloader is a Python script designed to download audio files from the Quranic Audio website.
 It provides various functionalities for downloading recitations, taraweeh recitations from Haramain, non-Hafs recitations, and recitations with translation.

+## NOTE
+I have hardcoded the download path in the `constant.py` python file.
+If you want to change the download path, please refer to the `constant.py` file, and change the path there.

 ## Installation
 ### From installation script